-Studies have shown that providing routine preventive care such as foot and eye exams and controlling risk factors (e.g., blood pressure, LDL cholesterol, and HbA1c2 levels) can prevent or ameliorate some complications of diabetes. ^{12, 13} The proportions of patients receiving these preventive services have increased since the mid-1990s, when performance measures for these activities were first developed. ^{14, 15} Similarly, the proportions of diabetic patients with well-controlled HbA1c, blood pressure, and LDL levels have increased. ^{14, 15} There has also been an overall decrease in the United States in several of the major complications of diabetes, including visual impairment, mortality due to hyperglycemic crises, end-stage renal disease, and lower-extremity amputations, at least in part due to quality measurement efforts. ^{14, 15} Localized impact of measurement also has been quantified.
-For example, after implementation of the 5-component Optimal Diabetes Care composite (NQF #0729) in Minnesota, performance on the measure increased from 4% to 38%; for one large regional health plan, this lead to 387 fewer heart attacks and 69 fewer leg amputations, and 777 fewer members who developed vision complications.
-16
+Studies have shown that providing routine preventive care such as foot and eye exams and controlling risk factors (e.g., blood pressure, LDL cholesterol, and HbA1cii levels) can prevent or ameliorate some complications of diabetes.^{12, 13} The proportions of patients receiving these preventive services have increased since the mid-1990s, when performance measures for these activities were first developed.^{14, 15} Similarly, the proportions of diabetic patients with well-controlled HbA1c, blood pressure, and LDL levels have increased.^{14, 15} There has also been an overall decrease in the United States in several of the major complications of diabetes, including visual impairment, mortality due to hyperglycemic crises, end-stage renal disease, and lower-extremity amputations, and these decreases have been due, at least in part, to quality measurement efforts.^{14, 15} Localized impact of measurement also has been quantified.
+For example, after implementation of the 5-component Optimal Diabetes Care composite (NQF #0729) in Minnesota, performance on the measure increased from 4% to 38%; for one large regional health plan, this lead to 387 fewer heart attacks and 69 fewer leg amputations, and 777 fewer members who developed vision complications.16

-Results from the Healthcare Effectiveness Data and Information Set (HEDIS) indicate relatively small yet steady increases since 2007 in the percentage of older women who received a bone density test to screen for osteoporosis and in the percentage older women with a fracture who had a bone density test or pharmacological treatment within six months of the fracture.
-Data spanning the 18-year period between 1986 and 2004 indicate a decrease in the incidence of hip fracture since the mid-1990s among both men and women, as well as a decrease in post-hip fracture mortality since 2002.
+Results from the Healthcare Effectiveness Data and Information Set (HEDIS) indicate relatively small, yet steady, increases since 2007 in the percentage of older women who received a bone density test to screen for osteoporosis and in the percentage older women with a fracture who had a bone density test or pharmacological treatment within six months of the fracture.17 Data spanning the 18-year period between 1986 and 2004 indicate a decrease in the incidence of hip fracture since the mid-1990s among both men and women, as well as a decrease in post-hip fracture mortality since 2002.18 ii HbA1c is a measure of the average levels of glucose in the blood.